pourmalek/covir2/20220325/readme.md

 Considerable proportions of the COVID-19 cases and deaths that will occur in the new-coming 7th wave can be **_prevented_** by Non-Pharmaceutical Interventions (NPIs) and vaccination.

+Premature release of mandates for using masks and physical distancing serves the political and economic purposes of the governments, not the public health and survival needs of the populations.

 People will die.
 Do something now.

 <br/><br/>